Alex-HuXD/mfe/README.md

 [AWS Cloudfront Demo Site](https://d1295icdn4fwjo.cloudfront.net)

 This microfrontend app is built using Webpack Module Federation and serves as a boilerplate for developing a software-as-a-service (SaaS) product or similar applications.
 It employs a modular and scalable front-end architecture by combining multiple microfrontends, including a shell app, an authentication app, a marketing app, and a dashboard app.

+The microfrontend application also utilizes GitHub Actions as a CI/CD (Continuous Integration/Continuous Deployment) tool to automate the build and deployment process.
+It leverages AWS S3 (Simple Storage Service) to store the static files generated during the build process, and AWS CloudFront as a content delivery network (CDN) to distribute the final application and provide faster content delivery to end-users. [checkout the site on AWS CloudFront](https://d1295icdn4fwjo.cloudfront.net)

 ## Microfrontend Overview